Chia-Network/chia-docs/docs/01introduction/intro-to-cryptocurrencies.md

 creates a large amount of fake identities at a low cost, and therefore takes control of the system.
 This is why most "Proof of X" blockchains are not secure; at the root of the system, there is a cheap way to create new identities.

-The genius of Satoshi Nakamoto was to solve the double spend issue by requiring real life work in order to obtain "votes", and to decide consensus.
+The genius of Satoshi Nakamoto was to solve the double spend issue by requiring (verifiable by a computer) real life work in order to obtain "votes", and to decide consensus.
 This is known as proof of work.
 All computers try over and over to generate cryptographic hashes with some random input, until they get a lucky number, which requires a certain number of zeroes at the beginning of the hash.
 This happens once every 10 minutes globally in Bitcoin, and the number of zeroes required is automatically